inner-clarity/InnerSight/docs/en/sacerdocio_salud_mental_apropiado.md

 ## Doctrinal Conclusion

-The doctrinal principles of The Church of Jesus Christ of Latter-day Saints completely support the inclusion of individuals with mental health needs, including those who require uncommon emotional regulation procedures.
+The doctrinal principles of The Church of Jesus Christ of Latter-day Saints completely support the inclusion of individuals with mental health and neurological needs, including those who require uncommon emotional regulation procedures or have conditions like Tourette Syndrome.

 These needs:
 - **DO NOT** constitute moral transgressions
 - **DO NOT** affect priesthood dignity
 - **DO** deserve understanding and support
 - **CAN** coexist with full spiritual life
+- **DO** represent legitimate neurological diversity that requires acceptance

-The implementation of these principles strengthens both individuals and the community, demonstrating the highest ideals of Christian love and divine inclusion.
+The implementation of these principles strengthens both individuals and the community, demonstrating the highest ideals of Christian love and divine inclusion toward all human diversity, including neurological differences.

 ---